 If you need assistance or an accommodation due to a disability, you may contact us at firstname.lastname@example.org.

-The application for a Research Analyst position consists of the three-step process outlined below.
+The application for a Research Analyst position consists of the two-step process outlined below.

 - Fill out the application form.